 There are many shampoos out there for every type of hair and scalp condition.
 Dry, oily, fine, coarse, limp, lightened, permed, relaxed, color-treated, or chemically treated, there is a shampoo for you and your hair type.
 Shampoos exist that add a slight amount of color to highlighted hair, cleanse the hair of mineral deposits and styling product buildup, deposit a coating on the hair, and remove coatings from the hair.

-Now that you understand how pH and water can effect shampoo, let’s explore the different types.
+Now that you understand how pH and water can affect shampoo, let’s explore the different types.

 Conditioning and Moisturizing Shampoo – are shampoos that are non-stripping and do not remove natural oils and artificial colors from the hair.
 The purpose of these shampoos are to make the hair smooth and shiny, improve hair manageability, and avoid damage to chemically treated hair.
 These conditioning agents restore moisture and elasticity, adds volume, and strengthens the hair shaft.